Expert review written by the Kelley Blue Book vehicle review editorial team.

 Buyers who believe that functional luxury and state-of-the-art safety systems outweigh the inherent status appeal of a traditional prestige nameplate can expect to find their transportation and aspirational needs well met by any member of the S80 lineup.

-The Manufacturer’s Suggested Retail Price (MSRP) on the 2009 Volvo S80 lineup opens at just over $40,000 for the 3.2, nudges $43,000 for the T6 AWD and closes in on $52,000 for the V8 AWD.
+The Manufacturer’s Suggested Retail Price (MSRP) on the 2010 Volvo S80 lineup opens at just over $40,000 for the 3.2, nudges $44,000 for the T6 AWD and closes in on $52,000 for the V8 AWD.
 That puts them in a fairly attractive position, particularly when benchmarked against their prime German competitors from Audi, BMW and Mercedes-Benz.
-However, adding the full range of option packages, Dynaudio premium sound system, navigation and the rear-seat DVD entertainment can bump any of those baseline numbers by another $10,000 or more.
+However, adding the full range of option packages, Dynaudio premium sound system, navigation and the rear-seat DVD entertainment can bump any of those baseline numbers by nearly $10,000.
 Given its enthusiastic performance and impressive list of features, the new T6 AWD delivers the most up-front bang for the buck.
-As a group, the S80s stay on par with the anticipated residuals of their various German sedan rivals but do fall somewhat behind long-term expectations for the Acura TL and Lexus GS.
+As a group, the S80 lineup remain slightly lower overall than the anticipated residuals of their various German sedan rivals, as well as such luxury makes as the Acura TL and Lexus GS.
 The S80 remains on par, however, with such makes as the Cadillac DTS and Jaguar XF.

 3.0-liter Turbocharged EnginePairing impressive output with a fat, flat torque curve, Volvo’s turbocharged six is a brilliant piece of work that literally rivals the V8 for enthusiastic real-world performance and establishes the new T6 AWD as the most desirable member of the S80 line.
 Executive PackageFinding amenities that transform a luxury sedan into a mini-limo is uncommon in this price range, as is the optional rear seat refrigerator.